MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-softwarekey-to-hsmkey.md

     Disconnect-AadrmService
     ```

-    > [!TIP]
+    > [!NOTE]
-    > If you later need to confirm the properties of your Azure RMS tenant key, use the [Get-AadrmKeys](https://msdn.microsoft.com/library/dn629420.aspx) Azure RMS cmdlet.
+    > If you later need to confirm which key your Azure RMS tenant key is using in Azure Key Vault, use the [Get-AadrmKeys](https://msdn.microsoft.com/library/dn629420.aspx) Azure RMS cmdlet.

 You’re now ready to go to [Step 3.
 Activate your RMS tenant](migrate-from-ad-rms-phase1#step-3-activate-your-rms-tenant).